mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/editor/index.md

 !!! hint "I need to get the text of an EditorCell programmatically."

     Call `EditorCell.renderText().getText()`.

+!!! question "How can find out if an editor cell is readonly?"

+    Execute `ReadOnlyUtil.isCellsReadOnlyInEditor(this.editorComponent, new singleton<EditorCell>(editorCell))`.

+!!! question "How do I get an editor for a node as a swing component?"

+    ```
+    HeadlessEditorComponent component = new HeadlessEditorComponent(#project.getRepository());
+    component.editNode(node);
+    return component;
+    ```

+!!! question "How to I get the selection/ selected node in the editor."

+    Call `editorComponent.getSelectionManager().getSelection() / editorContext.getSelectedNode()`.

 [^1]:[MPS forum - hierarchical tree structure and editing](https://mps-support.jetbrains.com/hc/en-us/community/posts/4403918630290-hierarchical-tree-structure-and-editing)